SmartMiniFactory/opti-sort/README.md

 pip freeze > requirements.txt
 ```

-Otherwise, if you are not using a VENV, the command above would track all the libraries installed in your system rather than used in the project.
-Thus, you need to install the [pipreqs](https://pypi.org/project/pipreqs/0.1.4/) library and run the following command:
+Otherwise, if you are not using a VENV, the command above would track all the libraries installed in your system rather than those used in the project.
+Thus, you need to install the [pipreqs](https://pypi.org/project/pipreqs/0.1.4/) package and run the following command:

 ```
 pipreqs /path/to/project
 ```

+**IMPORTANT**: _pipreqs_ tries to infer the package names, but it might confuse hyphens (`-`) for underscores (`_`).
+This is an unwanted behavior when exporting the requirements.txt file because subsequent dependency installations will fail.
+Make sure to check every suspicious underscore and substitute it with the correct package name.

+**Tip**: _pipreqs_ generates a strict dependency relationship requiring specific versions to be installed (e.g. numpy==1.0.0); you can manually modify this syntax to allow installation of higher versions if you are sure this won't generate errors (e.g. numpy>=1.0.0)

 ## License